-Dom Hotel in Cologne
+Dom Hotel Cologne

 Modernization of one of the oldest Grand Hotels in Europe

-The old-established Dom Hotel in Cologne is being modernized by ingenhoven architects in close cooperation with the office for the preservation of historic buildings.
+The old-established Dom Hotel in Cologne is being modernized by ingenhoven associates in close cooperation with the office for the preservation of historic buildings.
 In early 2014, the Düsseldorf-based practice won first place in an international competition, and one year later started work on the design for the project.

-The hotel, which is located close to Cologne Cathedral, will be rated 5-star and will have 120 guest rooms and suites. ingenhoven architects are primarily responsible for the repair and preservation of the historic facade, including its colonnades, and the addition of an elegant glass-fronted recessed story on top of the existing building.
+The hotel, which is located close to Cologne Cathedral, will be rated 5-star and will have 120 guest rooms and suites. ingenhoven associates are primarily responsible for the repair and preservation of the historic facade, including its colonnades, and the addition of an elegant glass-fronted recessed story on top of the existing building.
 This results in a roof with a horizontal structure, which creates a counterpoise to the soaring verticality of the cathedral.

 The roof will be given a recessed raised part, thus creating a flat and slightly receding roof line that follows the outline of the building footprint.
 The result is a light-weight, even floating, impression.
 The new design takes into account the height restrictions imposed by the Cologne authorities.
 In addition, the extension reflects the urban design effect as perceived from the level of pedestrians—in particular from Domplatte and from the direction of Roncalliplatz.

 There will be planted roofscapes and furthermore—in accordance with ingenhoven associates’ supergreen®-approach to sustainable architecture—a new inner courtyard with plenty of greenery.